 1. A quality management system helps leadership

-Objectives of the business are important because they govern the values and strategic direction.
-A mistake many leadership and management teams tend to make is to oversimplify their objectives.
+Business objectives are important because they govern the values and strategic direction of the organization.
+A mistake many leadership teams tend to make is to oversimplify their objectives.
 For example, objectives focusing solely on growth, revenue or headcount.

-A quality management system requires top management to ensure there is a balanced array of objectives which meets the needs of all interested parties which the business's survival depends on, e.g. customers, shareholders, managers, employees and the community.
-For example, objectives need to consider the sustainability of the business, such as health and safety, environmental, risk and security.
+A quality management system requires your management team to ensure there is a balanced array of objectives which meets the needs of all interested parties, e.g. customers, shareholders, managers, employees and the community.
+For example, objectives need to consider the sustainability of the business and areas including health and safety, environmental and risk and security.

 A quality-approach ensures the business is aligned, well-rounded and sets goals for monitoring and evaluating performance.